© All Rights Reserved.

 Through time I have become interested in the idea of Architects and designers always wearing black and what it represents.
 To me every architect must have a different explanation for their daily choice in fashion.
 Everyone is not the same, we are all different, with different backgrounds, culture and experiences.
 Most importantly, we all have a different education and interest.
 Not every school has the same style, method of practice or interest of teaching.
 Therefore, architecture is complex, it's invigorating while at the same time tiresome to our personal self.......
 Okay, I am diverting a bit from fashion.
 I could have easily jumped into a blog about architecture schools, inspired by a writing of Australian Architect Andrew Maynard a couple years back, but I will leave that for the next post.

-To me it is important to not let perceptions and misjudgements define us based on preconcevied notions of styles, whether you have a shaved face or beard.
-As professionals we must define ourselves by what we can bring to growth and progress, not by the first impressions we can impose upon the early surfaces.
+To me it is important to not let perceptions and misjudgments define us based on preconceived notions of styles, whether you have a shaved face or beard.
+As professionals we must define ourselves by what we can bring to growth and progress, not by the first impressions we can impose upon the early surfaces, yet we should maintain clean professionalism.